gwlucastrig/gridfour/docs/notes/G93-Introduction.md

 to access information from South America.

 ![Tiling Scheme](images/PackingData/TileScheme.png)
-In G93, the size of tiles are arbitrary (though all tiles must be of a uniform size).
-Applications are free to specify tile sizes according to their needs.
  In the case of the ETOPO1 data set, the PackageData demonstration application specifies a grid of 90 rows by 120 columns.
 In terms of geographic coordinates, the 1-minute resolution used in ETOPO1 means that these tiles will cover an area with a span of